mohameddsalmann/nutrition_website/README.md

 Nutrition Website

+📋 Project Description
-A web application designed to help users track their nutritional intake, explore food data, and receive personalized dietary recommendations.
-This project aims to promote healthier eating habits by providing tools to monitor and analyze nutrition based on user input and reliable data sources.
+The Nutrition Website is a modern web application designed to empower users to track their dietary intake, explore nutritional data, and receive personalized diet recommendations.
+Built with a scalable and user-friendly architecture, it integrates a food database and provides insightful visualizations to promote healthier eating habits.
-Table of Contents

-Features
-Installation
-Usage
-Technologies Used
-Contributing
-License
-Contact

-🖼️Banner
-website (banner12.png)
+🖼️ Banner
+banner.jpeg

-Features
+🌟 Features

-Nutritional Tracking: Log daily food intake and view detailed nutritional breakdowns (calories, macronutrients, vitamins, etc.).
+🍎 Meal Tracking: Log daily meals and view detailed nutritional breakdowns (calories, macros, vitamins).
-Food Database Integration: Access a comprehensive database of foods with nutritional information (e.g., USDA or similar APIs).
+📊 Data Visualization: Interactive charts to monitor nutritional trends over time.
-Personalized Recommendations: Receive diet suggestions based on user preferences, dietary restrictions, and health goals.
+🥗 Personalized Suggestions: Receive diet recommendations based on preferences and health goals.
-User Authentication: Secure login and user profile management for personalized tracking.
+🔒 Secure Authentication: User accounts with secure login for personalized tracking.
-Responsive Design: Mobile-friendly interface for seamless use across devices.
+📱 Responsive Design: Seamless experience across desktop and mobile devices.
-Data Visualization: Interactive charts and graphs to visualize nutritional trends over time.
+🍽️ Recipe Explorer: Discover healthy recipes tailored to dietary needs.

+🛠️ Requirements

+Node.js 18.x+
+npm (Node Package Manager)
+MongoDB (for database, if applicable)
+Browser (for testing the frontend)
+Optional: Docker (for containerized deployment)

-Installation
+📦 Installation
-To set up the project locally, follow these steps:
+Frontend (React Application)

-Clone the Repository:
+Clone the repository:
 git clone https://github.com/mohameddsalmann/nutrition_website.git
-cd nutrition_website
+cd nutrition_website/frontend

-Install Dependencies:Ensure you have Node.js and npm installed.
-Then run: npm install
+Install dependencies:
+npm install

+Run the development server:
+npm start

+Alternatively, build and run with Docker: docker build -t nutrition-frontend . docker run -p 3000:3000 nutrition-frontend

+Backend (Node.js/Express Server)

+Navigate to the backend directory: cd nutrition_website/backend

+Install dependencies:
+npm install

-Set Up Environment Variables:Create a .env file in the root directory and add necessary configurations (e.g., API keys, database credentials).
-Example:
+Set up environment variables:Create a .env file in the backend directory with:
-API_KEY=your_api_key_here
-DATABASE_URL=your_database_url_here
+PORT=5000
+MONGODB_URI=your_mongodb_connection_string
+API_KEY=your_nutrition_api_key

-Run the Application:Start the development server: npm start
+Run the server:
+node server.js

+Alternatively, build and run with Docker: docker build -t nutrition-backend . docker run -p 5000:5000 nutrition-backend

+📑 Documentation
+For detailed API documentation, access the backend's API endpoints:

+Backend API: http://localhost:5000/api/docs (if Swagger/OpenAPI is implemented)
-Open http://localhost:3000 in your browser to view the application.
+Frontend: Open http://localhost:3000 in your browser to explore the application.

-Usage

-Sign Up / Log In: Create an account or log in to access personalized features.
-Log Meals: Add foods to your daily log by searching the database or manually entering nutritional data.
-View Insights: Check your nutritional summary and recommendations on the dashboard.
-Explore Recipes: Browse recipe suggestions tailored to your dietary preferences.
-Track Progress: Use charts to monitor your nutritional intake over days, weeks, or months.

-Technologies Used

-Frontend: React, HTML, CSS, JavaScript
-Backend: Node.js, Express.js
-Database: MongoDB (or SQLite, depending on configuration)
-APIs: USDA FoodData Central API (or similar nutrition API)
-Styling: Bootstrap or Tailwind CSS
-Data Visualization: Chart.js
-Authentication: JWT or OAuth for secure user management
+For additional setup or configuration details, refer to the docs folder.

-Contributing
+🤝 Contributing
-We welcome contributions to improve the Nutrition Website!
+We welcome contributions to enhance the Nutrition Website!
 To contribute:

 Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name).
+Create a feature branch (git checkout -b feature/your-feature).
-Make your changes and commit (git commit -m "Add your feature").
+Commit your changes (git commit -m "Add your feature").
-Push to the branch (git push origin feature/your-feature-name).
+Push to the branch (git push origin feature/your-feature).
-Open a Pull Request with a detailed description of your changes.
+Open a Pull Request with a clear description.

-Please ensure your code follows the project's coding standards and includes relevant tests.
-License
+📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+📬 Contact
-For questions or suggestions, reach out to the project maintainer:
+For questions or feedback, reach out to:

 GitHub: mohameddsalmann
 Email: [Your email, if available]

-Thank you for using the Nutrition Website!
-Let's make healthy eating easier and more accessible.
+Thank you for exploring the Nutrition Website! 🌿 Let's make healthy eating simple and fun!